Nikhil20012/Data-Analytics-Project---Airline-Customer-Satisfaction/README.md

   - `Airline Customer Satisfaction final.docx`: This document contains the literature review relevant to the project.

 - **Code Files**
-  - `airlinesatisfaction.py`: This file includes the preprocessing and visualization code.
-Note that the SVM code is also included here due to long execution times, which are handled separately.
+  - `airlinesatisfaction.ipynb`: Jupyter Notebook that includes data preprocessing and visualization.
+The SVM code is integrated here due to long execution times.
-  - `knn.py`: Contains the code for the K-Nearest Neighbors (KNN) classification model.
+  - `knn.ipynb`: Jupyter Notebook containing the code for the K-Nearest Neighbors (KNN) classification model.
-  - `adaboosting.py`: Contains the code for the AdaBoosting classification model.
+  - `adaboosting.ipynb`: Jupyter Notebook containing the code for the AdaBoosting classification model.
-  - `random_forest.py`: Contains the code for the Random Forest classification model.
+  - `random_forest.ipynb`: Jupyter Notebook containing the code for the Random Forest classification model.
-  - `naive_bayes.py`: Contains the code for the Naive Bayes classification model.
+  - `naive_bayes.ipynb`: Jupyter Notebook containing the code for the Naive Bayes classification model.
-  - `svm.py`: Contains the code for the Support Vector Machine (SVM) classification model.
+  - `svm.ipynb`: Jupyter Notebook containing the code for the Support Vector Machine (SVM) classification model.
-  - `logistic_regression.py`: Contains the code for the Logistic Regression classification model.
+  - `logistic_regression.ipynb`: Jupyter Notebook containing the code for the Logistic Regression classification model.

 - **Final Report**
   - `04_Airline max satisfaction-FinalReport.pdf`: The final report document detailing the project findings and conclusions.